 2) Are you prepared to commit the time required?
 Make no mistake about it – a new business demands “24/7” attention.
 Forget taking holidays and taking it easy.
 Constant focus on the issues at hand will occupy your mind and absorb every precious minute of time.
 Besides yourself, your family must also commit to accepting your new schedule of more absences, rather than less;

 3) Do you have the financial resources to make a go of it?
 If you have an estimate of the time and money it will take to reach a “breakeven” point, then double those figures.
 You may still be short by 50% or more, but the primary reason most new businesses fail is lack of adequate funding.
 A detailed financial business plan is paramount, but initial arrangements for funding must be made early, not later in the process.
-You should also work out the best personal or business loan available.
+You should also check out from the banks offering business loans at the best rates available.